QuangTranUTE/Sentiment-Analysis-of-Customer-Reviews/README.md

         1: Like, satisfied with the purchase
         2: Neutral, unclear

-The data were crawled (from Vietname e-commerce websites in 2021) and labeled by Trần Gia Bảo, Trần Thị Tâm Nguyên, Hoàng Thị Cẩm Tú, Uông Thị Thanh Thủy.
+The data were crawled (from Vietname e-commerce websites in 2021) and labeled by *Trần Gia Bảo, Trần Thị Tâm Nguyên, Hoàng Thị Cẩm Tú,* and *Uông Thị Thanh Thủy*.
+Thanks a lot!